aleris/ReadME-RoTex-Corpus-Builder/readme.md

 * *ocrmypdf* - Tool used to apply a text layer to PDF files.
 It uses Tesseract for actual OCR.
 The simplest way to run it is to use the docker image ocrmypdf-polyglot as described [here](https://ocrmypdf.readthedocs.io/en/latest/installation.html#installing-the-docker-image).

+# Help Wanted
+There are multiple ways to make this tool better, any help is highly appreciated:
+- Pick a proposed source from below, implement it and make a PR;
+- Improve the text extraction of an existing source and make a PR;
+- Recommend a new source to be added;
+- Help obtaining official usage rights from source owners.

 # TODO